sidd9768/Cricket-App/README.md

 # Cricket-App

-This is a cricket app
+### This is a cricket app built using HTML, CSS, JavaScript, MongoDB, Node, Mongoose, etc.